Best web hosting in Australia 2023: top 6 tested websites

 Seeing such a set of service enhancements at a low price is really impressive.
 Mentioning of which…

-You have 3 shared plans to choose from.
+You have 2 shared and 1 cloud plan to choose from.
 The prices are not available in AUD, so we’ll have to work with USD here.
-There’s Single Shared, which starts at US$1.39/mo, Premium Shared at US$2.59/mo, and Business Shared, which starts at US$3.99/mo.
+There’s a Premium Shared plan that comes for US$2.69/mo, Business Shared, which starts at US$3.99/mo, and Cloud Startup starting at US$9.99/mo.

 All plans come with SSL certificates, email accounts, and weekly backups.
 Free domain starts with the Premium package.
 As for the specifics: